Single Sided Ventilation in Room Considering a Heater, ANSYS Fluent Training

 The problem simulates the airflow of air inside a room considering a heater and checking the heat transfer inside the room by single-sided ventilation.

-The problem simulates the airflow inside a room considering a heater and analyses the heat transfer inside the room using single-sided ventilation.
+The problem simulates the airflow inside a room considering a heater and analyses the heat transfer inside the room using single-sided ventilation by ANSYS Fluent software.
 Inside the room, an aluminum radiator is used as a heat source with an output energy of 23469 W.m-3.
 Also, a window is placed on one of the lateral walls for the outlet airflow.
 The boundary condition of the pressure outlet with the pressure equal to the ambient pressure (atmospheric pressure) and the backflow air temperature equal to the room temperature is used.
 The purpose of this study is to investigate the airflow behavior in the room.